kiewic/HeyHttp/README.md

     HeyHttp.exe http server

-Or like this:
+Or, if you want to use it as a client, like this:

     HeyHttp.exe http client http://bing.com

-Or like this:
+Or, if you want to use it as a TCP server, like this:

     HeyHttp.exe tcp server

-Or read other command line options:
+Or, if you want to read other command line options, like this:

     HeyHttp.exe /?